-We are committed to your safety and health during the unprecedented circumstances brought on by COVID-19 and will be holding virtual interviews for the 2021-2022 recruitment season.
+We are committed to your safety and health during the unprecedented circumstances brought on by COVID-19 and will continue to hold virtual interviews for the 2022-2023 recruitment season.

 The Otolaryngology-Head and Neck Surgery Residency training program at Michigan Medicine participates in the in the National Resident Matching Program and accepts applications through Electronic Residency Application Service [ERAS].
 Please visit the ERAS website to complete your application for our program.

 It is highly encouraged to submit your application through ERAS by September 30, 2022.

 Virtual interviews for the upcoming application cycle will be offered on the following days:

 Our program has four 5-year positions available and one 6-year research track position available each year.
 There are no additional materials needed to submit if applying for the research track.

 Our program will participate in the common interview offer timeline recommended by the Otolaryngology Program Directors Organization:

 - All initial interview offers will be released on Thursday, November 10, 2022, by 12 p.m.
 EST.

 - Interview invitations will be limited to the number of interview slots available.

 - Interview scheduling will open on Monday, November 14, 2022, at 12 p.m.
 EST.